mecfoliveira86/mecfoliveira86.github.io/readme.txt

 This file is just to describe the real necessity of this repository.

-It was made to generate a web site through Git Hub resource and also a way to test my initial studies in Front End development.
+It was made to generate a web site through Git Hub resource and also a way to test my initial studies in Frontend development.

 I am a begginer at this area and need a space to test my knowledge and also a way to expose myself to the world.